 Wills, trusts, tax and probate

 A lasting power of attorney (LPA) is a legal document, which gives someone else the power to make decisions on your behalf.
-Whether you are an attorney for someone else or you are about to appoint an attorney, our expert solicitors are here to assist you with your questions about LPA.
+Whether you are an attorney for someone else or you are about to appoint an attorney, our lasting power of attorney solicitors are here to assist you with your questions.

 Call us now for lasting power of attorney support